orhonovich/q-squared/README.md

 For the specific threshold computation, use the `thresholds` flag, which should be one or more space-separated values of thresholds, one for each specified metric name selected.
 If thresholds weren't specified, the computation will use a threshold of 0.5.
 To add baseline methods to the Precision-Recall computation, specify the `add_baselines` flag.
+Specifying the flag will add all baselines other than the end-to-end NLI.
+To add end-to-end NLI, see the `End-to-end NLI` section.

 ##### Comparing to new metrics
 To compare new metrics to q-squared, add a column containing the new metric's scores for each of the above csv files,